biggie-boss/LoreRim/README.md

 ### General Changes

+- Time of day starts at 11AM (just for better lighting)
 - Added crafting recipes for nearly every scroll and staff in LoreRim thanks to BardicNoel
 - Ebony warrior (should) approach you at level 40 now
 - Orc Strongholds now sell Bestial Stew